Bladder Control Issues

 Millions of people suffer from bladder control problems.
-Their symptoms include urinary frequency, urinary urgency, nighttime urination, urinary incontinence, low urinary stream and incomplete bladder emptying.
+Symptoms may include urinary frequency, urinary urgency, nighttime urination, urinary incontinence, slow urinary stream and incomplete bladder emptying.
 The treatment of these symptoms depends on the underlying cause and may be different for each patient.

-We specialize in women's pelvic health, including the diagnosis and treatment of all types of bladder control problems and symptoms.
-Our team of urologists, urogynecologists and physician assistants will carefully gather your history, and with the help of specialized tests, determine a diagnosis and treatment plan designed specifically for you.
+We specialize in the diagnosis and treatment of all types of bladder control problems and symptoms.
+Our team of urologists, urogynecologists and advanced practice providers will carefully gather your history, perform any specialized tests and determine a diagnosis and treatment plan designed specifically for you.

-Overactive bladder is caused by the layered, smooth muscle that surrounds the bladder contracting spastically, sometimes without known cause, which results in sustained, high bladder pressure and urgent need to urinate.
-Normally, the muscle around the bladder contracts and relaxes in response to the volume of urine in the bladder and the initiation of urination.
-Learn more from urologyhealth.org »
+Overactive Bladder is caused by the layered, smooth muscle that surrounds the bladder behaving unpredictably, sometimes without known cause, which results in increased bladder pressure and the urgent need to urinate.
+Normally, the muscle around the bladder remains relaxed until the conscious initiation of urination.
+The urge to urinate is normally in response to the volume of urine in the bladder.
+Any change in urination from this normal pattern can be considered Overactive Bladder.

-Frequency of urination, Urgency to urinate, and Urge incontinence, the strong need to urinate followed by leaking and complete voiding.
+Urge incontinence (the strong need to urinate followed by leaking and complete voiding)

-After discussing your history and doing a physical exam, the provider may order tests such as urinalysis and cultures or ultrasounds to further evaluate the cause of overactive bladder.
+After discussing your history and performing a physical exam, your provider may order tests such as a urinalysis, cultures, or ultrasounds to further evaluate the cause of overactive bladder.
 Urodynamics testing is sometimes necessary.

-Primarily, the cause of the condition is treated as an underlying infection, or the underlying disease.
-Some other treatments may be used such as:
+Primarily, the cause of the condition is treated as an underlying infection or the underlying disease.
+Some treatments may be used such as: